kataras/build-a-better-web-together/package-websocket.md

 			// to the client ->
 			//c.Emit("chat", "Message from myself: "+message)

-			//send the message to the whole room,
+			// send the message to the whole room,
-			//all connections are inside this room will receive this message c.To(myChatRoom).Emit("chat", "From: "+c.ID()+": "+message)
+			// all connections which are inside this room will receive this message c.To(myChatRoom).Emit("chat", "From: "+c.ID()+": "+message)
 		})